CommScope's COVID-19 Customer & Partner Hub Visit

 - Small Cell “Plug-and-Play” – for small cell deployments to scale economically to thousands and even millions of access points, they require a dramatically simpler provisioning methodology than what has been historically required for macro base stations or even distributed antenna systems (DAS).
 For small cells, plug-and-play means that when a small cell is added, a sequence of events initiates automatically to configure the device optimally for its function and environment – just as a USB peripheral self-configures when plugged into a computer.
 This level of automation is needed by operators today, and it will be critical for the industry to evolve from an operator-led model to an enterprise self-service model in future.
 Plug-and-play is a key function of CommScope’s small cells and of our DMS small cell management system.
-You can see how it works in this video.

 When small cells originated almost a decade ago, they were little more than an afterthought in mobile network architectures.
 Now we are seeing an increasing importance for small cells for wireless service delivery.
 Small cell solutions are rising to the challenge by adding sophistication in the form of C-RAN, HetNet coordination and plug-and play-features.
 The functional role of small cells remains the same—adding more capacity and improving quality in stressed wireless networks.